UEL-LLS/eprints-UEL-Docklands/README.md

 -----
 Change Log:

-0.2.2
+0.2.9

+Switched to Bootstrap 3.2.0

+0.2.8 Updates for Data.uel to use main.js for iframe

+0.2.5 Added ZeroClipboard and styled summary page more

+0.2.3 More front page stuff added to roar theme

-Added remove stylesheet for development work.
+0.2.2 Added remove stylesheet for development work.
 Focus on summary page and front page.

-0.2

-Update to link to rawgit to assist Tim with development
+0.2 Update to link to rawgit to assist Tim with development

-0.1.2

-Updated to fix LibXML related issue
+0.1.2 Updated to fix LibXML related issue

-0.11

-Patched by Rory McNicholl to make it work and remove some glaring errors.
+0.11  Patched by Rory McNicholl to make it work and remove some glaring errors.